M.A.S.K. (TV series): Season 1 (1985)

+Season 2 (1986)

 Production

 One of many cartoons produced during the 1980s as a vehicle for toy merchandising, M.A.S.K. was a hybrid of popular era cartoons G.I.
 Joe: A Real American Hero and The Transformers.
 When originally broadcast, M.A.S.K. was the first closed-captioned series to air in first-run syndication.

 Home video

 Several episodes of the series were released under Karl-Lorimar's "Kideo Video" branding on VHS in the 1980s, with two episodes per tape.
 The "racing" second season was distributed by Tempest Video.

 In the United Kingdom, two releases titled M.A.S.K The Movie, and M.A.S.K The Movie II were released by Tempo Video, featuring episodes edited into a feature-length format.
+Several episodes of season one were distributed by The Video Collection in association with Karl Lorimar's Kideo Video, then a lot of these episodes would be distributed on later VHS tapes by Castle Vision.
+The episodes from season two were distributed by Golden Book Video.

 M.A.S.K. episodes have been released on DVD in three different regions: